 To reduce space, the AnEMBR system contains long and porous hollow fibers that act as both catalytic cathodes and filtration membranes.
 However, the absence of oxygen in this technique made it challenging to control membrane fouling.
 The team realized that hydrogen bubbles forming on the cathodes could self-scour biofilms off membrane surfaces if gas generation rates were high enough.

-“Several features in the reactor design and operation can affect hydrogen production rates and fouling in the AnEMBR system, such as electrode spacing and operating voltages,” said Saikaly.
+“Several features in the reactor design and operation can affect hydrogen production rates and fouling in the AnEMBR system, such as electrode spacing and operating voltages,” says Saikaly.
 “However, the specific cathode surface area typically limits its performance, making it a key design factor for us.”

 The team produced two types of reactor configurations—a rectangular layout where the anode faced opposite the cathode and a tubular shape where the anode was stacked below the graphene membrane.
 Treatment trials revealed that closely spaced rectangular electrodes produced the highest amount of hydrogen bubbles and significantly delayed membrane biofouling.